CMSgov/bcda-static-site/src/_pages/v3/welcome-v3.md

 ---
 layout: api-docs-v3
-page_title: "Welcome to the BCDA v3 Early Access Program"
+page_title: "Welcome to the BCDA v3 Early Adopter Program"
 seo_title: ""
-description: "Welcome to the BCDA v3 Early Access Program."
+description: "Welcome to the BCDA v3 Early Adopter Program."
 show-side-nav: true
 feedback_id: ""
 ---

 # {{ page.page_title }}

-The Beneficiary Claims Data API (BCDA) team is excited to kick off our version 3 (v3) early access program.
+The Beneficiary Claims Data API (BCDA) team is excited to kick off our version 3 (v3) Early Adopter Program.
 As an early adopter you’ll be one of the first to interact with v3.
 You’ll share feedback that can shape the future of BCDA and get personalized support.

-## How does the early access program work?
+## How does the Early Adopter Program work?

 1. We’ll start with a scheduled kick-off call.
 2. Every 2 weeks you’ll complete 1 of 5 total test scenarios.